gnmyt/MCDash/README.md

 - [x] View and edit the files of your server
 - [x] Use your server console
 - [x] Execute commands
-- [x] See the installed plugins & install plugisn from spigotmc
+- [x] See the installed plugins & install plugins from spigotmc
 - [x] Schedule tasks daily, monthly, ...
 - [x] See the installed plugins
 - [x] Create backups of your server